 Humility and Sacrifice

-In Mathew chapter 19, Jesus was teaching about giving things up, and taking a back seat, so to speak.
+In Mathew chapter 19, Jesus was teaching about giving things up, making a sacrifice, and taking a back seat, so to speak.
 That’s the chapter where a young man came to Jesus, and he asked Jesus; “Teacher, what GOOD THING shall I do that I may obtain eternal life?”
 (Mathew 19, verse 16) And Jesus answered, and said in verse 17; “Why are you asking Me about what is good?
 There is only One who is good; But if you wish to enter into life, keep the commandments.”

 And so the young man said; “Which commandments shall I keep?”
 And Jesus went ahead and named several of the ten commandments from the law of Moses.
 And the young man said, in verse 20; “All these things I have kept from my youth.
 What do I still lack?”

-Probably 99% of the time, along with possessions, comes pride, and along with pride, comes a feeling of importance, and an elevating of yourself, above others.
+Probably 90% of the time, along with possessions, comes pride, and along with pride, comes a feeling of importance, and an elevating of yourself, above others.
 And it might not always be a conscious elevation of self, it might be just occur sub-consciously.
-And although I know it doesn’t happen 100% of the time, I know it does happen the great majority of the time, because Jesus says it does.
+And although I know it doesn’t happen 100% of the time, I know it happens the great majority of the time, because Jesus says it does.
 Jesus says in Mathew 19:24; “Again I say to you, it is easier for a camel to go through the eye of a needle, than for a rich man to enter the kingdom of God.”

 With riches comes pride, but to give away your riches, requires great humility.
 It involves lowering your “status”, you might say.
 It requires putting the well-being of others, ahead of your self.
 And the simple fact that you ARE putting others before yourself, and that you ARE making that sacrifice, is a sign of humility.